LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

 Have you ever wanted to know which method set the value of a property, and what the new value is?
 Well, in any case you will now hopefully learn how to do that.

 The following code will print every time `UnityEngine.Transform.position` is set, which is every time any GameObject's position is set.
 It doesn't tell us which GameObject's position is set, it would need slightly more advanced logic.

+This code works with the following logic:
+- `ldarga.s` fetches the *address* of the new `Vector3` argument and pushes it to stack
+- We inject our method to take in the `Vector3` by *reference*
+- Because method calls pop their arguments from the stack, we duplicate the value from `ldarga.s` so that the original `set_position_Injected` still runs properly
 ```cs
  // While we are using MonoMod, nothing stops us from using AccessTools from HarmonyLib.
 using HarmonyLib;